Art & Design

 Hours vary during university holidays.

 Note: Admission to Mason Gross Galleries is free and open to the public.
-In observance of University guidelines, face coverings are required for all in-person guests.
-Food and beverages will not be served at events.
 Please ring intercom bell at front entrance of building (on the Livingston Avenue side) or use Rutgers swipe card for gallery entry at the Civic Square Building.
+In observance of Rutgers University guidelines, all Reception guests are required to show proof of full vaccination or a COVID-19 negative PCR test taken within 72-hours before the event.

 Livingston Arts Building